LeeSie0n/WhiteHat_School_2nd_Project_Akpago/README.md

 This project was carried out by the WhiteHat School team, Akpago, under the supervision of the Korea Information Technology Research Institute.

 ## Dataset Information
 The dataset used in this project is quite large and is hosted on Google Drive.
-You can access and download it using the link below:
+You can access and download it using the link below [Link Here](https://drive.google.com/file/d/1NIEUCXPwBqT8Qf0tPrfyxiOBEYe_zwUj/view?usp=sharing).
-[Google Drive Link Here]

-If you encounter any issues while accessing the dataset, please reach out to sieon0712@cu.ac.kr for assistance.
+If you encounter any issues while accessing the dataset, please reach out to sieon0712<dummy>@cu.ac.kr for assistance.

 ## Contact Information
-If you have any questions or inquiries, please feel free to contact us at sieon0712<dummy>@cu.ac.kr We will respond promptly.
+If you have any questions or inquiries, please feel free to contact us at sieon0712<dummy>@cu.ac.kr
+We will respond promptly.

 ## Copyright Notice